 Where in the World?

-- Agriturismo Tenuta La Romana and La Riserva del Gusto restaurant are located in the Monferrato countryside, on an adjacent piece of land surrounded by vineyards and agriculture.
-(Please note that the hotel link is an affiliate link.
-If you make a booking, the price will stay the same to you and I will get a percentage as a commission.)
+- Agriturismo Tenuta La Romana (affiliate link) and La Riserva del Gusto restaurant are located in the Monferrato countryside, on an adjacent piece of land surrounded by vineyards and agriculture.

 - The district of Monferrato is located in Italy’s Piedmont (Piemonte) region, about 55 km (30 miles) southeast of Turin, and 140 km (85 miles) southwest of Milan.
 High-speed trains link the Piedmont area to Italian tourist meccas such as Rome and Venice.
 See Trenitalia for schedules and prices.